 Setting up Celery with Redis broker and RabbitMQ backend

-A production-focused architectural guide for configuring Celery to decouple message ingestion from result persistence.
-This topology isolates failure domains.
-It optimizes connection pools and enforces strict serialization for high-throughput backend systems.
-We prioritize diagnostic workflows, immediate mitigations, and long-term resilience patterns.
+A production-focused architectural guide for configuring Celery to split message ingestion from result persistence across two different systems.
+This topology isolates failure domains, optimizes connection pools, and enforces strict serialization for high-throughput backend systems.
+It extends Celery Architecture & Configuration and the broader Backend Frameworks & Worker Scaling playbook with a concrete two-system layout.

 Architectural Rationale & Failure Domain Isolation

-This hybrid topology prevents broker memory exhaustion during result bloat.
-Transient Redis network partitions do not compromise historical state integrity.
-RabbitMQ maintains strict persistence guarantees.
-Platform teams should adopt this architecture when disk I/O trade-offs for result storage outweigh single-system simplicity.
+This split prevents broker memory exhaustion from result bloat.
+A RabbitMQ outage does not erase historical results stored in Redis.
+Conversely, a Redis outage does not interrupt message routing unless workers also poll results.
+Platform teams should adopt this architecture when the complexity of managing two systems is justified by their separate scaling profiles and failure patterns.
 For deeper infrastructure planning, consult Backend Frameworks & Worker Scaling to align queue topology with horizontal scaling limits.

 Core Celery Initialization & Environment Mapping

 Production deployments require explicit URI parsing and connection pool sizing.
 Misconfigured pools trigger connection exhaustion under concurrent async requests.
-The initialization must enforce UTC scheduling.
-Secrets must be injected via environment variables.
+The initialization must enforce UTC scheduling and inject secrets via environment variables.

 # celery_config.py